kumoricon/kumoreg/docs/security/rights.md

 | load_base_data                | Load default data (users, roles, rights)                        |

+<a name="footnote1">1</a>: When an override is entered, the user gets all edit rights that the overriding user has in
+a single attendee edit window.
+For example, attendee_override_price.

 Rights can be added/removed from a given Role in the regular user interface.